Chart Color Schemes

 Infrastructure

-Weston has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Weston has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified four projects expected to impact the area.
-Key projects are Molonglo Group Centre to Town Centre Transition, Fetherston Weston, The Hunter, and Wesley Mission Affordable Housing Curtin.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch has identified four projects likely impacting the area: Molonglo Group Centre to Town Centre Transition, Fetherston Weston, The Hunter, and Wesley Mission Affordable Housing Curtin.
+These are detailed below as they are most relevant.

 Professional plan users can use the search below to filter and access additional projects.